Prospect of the NUCLEUS Experiment at Chooz for Coherent Elastic Neutrino-Nucleus Scattering and New Physics Searches: Results

 Owing to the presence of the LEE, which exceeds the expected \cenns signal by several orders of magnitude, a detection of the SM \cenns signal is not expected during the upcoming \textit{Technical Run}.
 Using the reactor-power variation analysis introduced in Sec.~\ref{sec:reactormodulation}, together with the signal and background models described in Sec.~\ref{sec:tec-run}, we obtain a median 90\%~confidence level (CL) sensitivity corresponding to a signal normalization approximately 35 times larger than the SM prediction.
 To put this number into context, we can compare it with results obtained from other reactor \cenns experiments.
 At 90\% CL, CONNIE~\cite{CONNIE:2019xid} and RED-100~\cite{RED-100:2024izi} reported observed upper limits around 70 and 60 times the SM expectation, respectively, while MINER~\cite{Mondal:2025odw} currently stands at roughly 1500 times the predicted SM value.
 In contrast, the CONUS+ experiment reported a $3.7\,\sigma$ observation of reactor \cenns with a total uncertainty of about 27\% on the extracted neutrino signal~\cite{Ackermann:2025obx}.
 For comparison, a likelihood analysis based solely on spectral-shape information yields a substantially weaker sensitivity, at the level of about 200 times the SM rate, due to the strong degeneracy between the \cenns spectrum and the LEE shape.
 An analysis based only on the time variation of the total event rate performs better, reaching a sensitivity of roughly 50 times the SM expectation at the 90\%~CL.
 These results highlight the substantial gain achieved by combining temporal and spectral information in the likelihood, as illustrated in Fig.~\ref{fig:profileL-tec-run} of App.~\ref{app:A}.
 Because the sensitivity of the \textit{Technical Run} is limited by the dominant LEE background, it improves only slowly with exposure, and extending the data-taking period beyond one year would not lead to a substantial gain in sensitivity within realistic timescales.

 In contrast, during the \textit{Physics Run} -- where the LEE contribution is assumed to be suppressed to negligible levels -- a clear observation of the SM \cenns signal becomes feasible.
 For the reference configuration considered here, a median discovery significance of $4.7\,\sigma$ is expected, corresponding to approximately 58 expected CE$\nu$NS events and a statistical uncertainty of around 20\% on the measured cross section.
-This precision enables a competitive determination of the weak mixing angle at low momentum transfer.
-In fact, translating the projected \cenns sensitivity into a measurement of $\sin^2\vartheta_W$, we obtain an expected 1$\sigma$ (68.27\%~CL) interval of
+This precision enables a competitive determination of the weak mixing angle at low momentum transfer, with $\sin^2\vartheta_W$ treated as the only free electroweak parameter in the fit.
+We obtain an expected 1$\sigma$ (68.27\%~CL) interval of

 where the quoted momentum transfer corresponds to the characteristic scale probed by NUCLEUS.
 This would represent the lowest momentum-transfer determination of the weak mixing angle to date from a CE$\nu$NS experiment.
 A comparison with existing measurements is shown in Figure~\ref{fig:runningweak}.
 The impact of the dominant systematic uncertainties on these results has also been evaluated.
 Their contribution is found to be at the level of a few percent, and therefore subdominant with respect to the statistical uncertainty.
 Details of this study are provided in App.~\ref{app:syst}.